 Payroll tax

-Employees in the UAE who are Gulf Corporation Council (GCC) nationals (this includes the UAE) are subject to a social security regime of 17.5%.
-Those who are UAE nationals pay 5% (with an automatic deduction off their paycheck) and the employer pays the further 12.5%.
+Employees in the UAE who are Gulf Corporation Council (GCC) nationals (this includes the UAE) are subject to a social security regime of 20%.
+Those who are UAE nationals pay 5% (with an automatic deduction from their paycheck), the employer pays the further 12.5%, and the government 2.5%.
+A higher total rate of 26% is in place in Abu Dhabi.

 Social security obligations also apply to employees of companies and branches registered in a free trade zone (FTZ).
 Also, residents of other GCC nations may be subject to different social security contributions relative to their home country.
 Conversely, non-GCC nationals are not subject to social security in the United Arab Emirates.